Graham says adding amnesty to infrastructure bill could be ‘dumbest idea’ in history of the Senate, WH

 Sen. Lindsey Graham, R-S.C., told Fox News on Monday that the Democratic push to add amnesty to the multi-trillion-dollar "infrastructure package" is a "power grab" that may be the dumbest idea in the history of the White House and Senate while there is a border crisis unfolding.

 "If you give one person legal status there will be a run on our border like you have never seen before…the dumbest idea in the history of the Senate, the history of the White House.
-It will lead to the break down of law and order beyond what you see today," Graham told "The Ingraham Angle."
+It will lead to the breakdown of law and order beyond what you see today," Graham told "The Ingraham Angle."

 He laid into Senate Majority Leader Chuck Schumer for attempting to pass — without any Republican support — a monsterous $3.5 trillion budget resolution that he said has not even been written.